digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 Read IO samples
 ---------------

 XBee modules can monitor and sample the analog and digital IO lines.
-You can read IO samples locally or transmitted to a remote device to provide an indication of the current IO line states.
+You can read IO samples locally or transmit them to another node to provide an indication of the current IO line states.

 There are three ways to obtain IO samples on a local or remote device: